-- Student will not be allowed to make up missed work. - All sporting and extra-curricular activities are forfeited for the remainder of the school year.
+- The student may not be allowed to make up missed work. - All sporting and extra-curricular activities are forfeited for the remainder of the school year.

 A fourth major offense will result in discipline as announced by the school administrator.